dezmoleski/wordle/pangrams/README.md

 The search program is now on eleven computers, but several have gone idle, waiting for updated instructions.
 Currently only a few productive instances of the search remain running.
 One new computer is in the process of being commissioned to join the search!

 - A, B, F and G are in progress.
-- E, and H-Z are complete (representing 2.53% of the search space).
+- E, and H-Z are complete (representing over 2.5% of the search space).
 - C and D have not been started.
 - Approximately 13% of the total search space has been covered to date.